Jsanchez759/Jsanchez759/README.md

- Jesus Eduardo Sánchez Daza

-**Energy engineer and data scientist focused on impact the world and energy market through the data and artificial intelligence**
+*Energy engineer and data scientist focused on impact the world and energy market through the data and artificial intelligence*
 ===========================================

 Data Science - Python developer